aroberge/friendly-traceback-docs/docs/html/_sources/multiple_tracebacks.rst.txt

    :alt: Screen capture showing a normal python traceback.

-As before, when doing the same with Friendly-traceback, it is the ``friendly_tb`` that is shown by default.
+As before, when doing the same with Friendly, it is the ``friendly_tb`` that is shown by default.
 It includes the line of code that was executed for each "file".